Breekpot/docs/bloqs/bloqhouse/overview.rst

     |    :width: 30px                         |                       |    :width: 30px                         |                       |
     +-----------------------------------------+-----------------------+-----------------------------------------+-----------------------+

-Go to `Bloqhouse.com <https://www.bloqhouse.com>`__ to create an account and start trading bloqs.
+Visit `Bloqhouse.com <https://www.bloqhouse.com>`__ to apply for the pilot and buy Bloqs during the first Bloq emission this summer.
-Do you want to develop your own application on top of the Bloq ecosystem?
-Visit the :ref:`bloqstarted` pages to enroll to NotaryNodes and make your first smart contract calls.
+If you want to develop your own applications on top of the Bloq ecosystem, visit the :ref:`bloqstarted`.

 Off- vs on-chain exchanges
 --------------------------

-Trading on-chain Bloqs with another on-chain asset such as the Bitcoin would allow for a complete de-central setup.
+Trading on-chain Bloqs with another on-chain asset such as the Bitcoin would allow for a complete de-central flow.

-.. note:: The KYC restrictions, that are baked into the *Bloq transfer function*, still have to be met.
+.. note:: The KYC conditions, that are baked into the *Bloq transfer function*, still have to be met.

 |